 In full compliance I provided >5400 pages of email, no big deal.
 Or so I thought.

 Within weeks completely false interpretations began to spread quickly through the internet.
 False stories were generated from my words.
 Sentences were misinterpreted with the interest of causing the most damage.
-Even the New York Times joined in, publishing a story on the front page of the Sunday edition that got most of the facts dead wrong, even though they interviewed me for hours.
+Even the New York Times joined in, publishing a story on the front page of the Sunday edition that got most of the facts dead wrong, even though the reporter interviewed me for hours.
 The page featured deliberate misinterpretation of quotations pulled from my emails to build the story the author wanted to tell.
 The sub-head “Industry Swaps Grants for Lobbying Clout” was extremely damaging, suggesting that I did favors for money.
 That’s bribery, nothing like that ever happened, and it created a storm of hate toward me that led to health problems, break-ins and my distancing from public education.

 Next, The Food Babe (Vani Hari) was using FOIA to confiscate my emails because I criticized her for spreading food fear when she spoke at my university.
 Many others have received them as well.